MykalMachon/learning-go/lgwt/README.md

 ### Documentation

-SEe more on `godoc` here [on the site](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/hello-world#go-doc)
+See more on `godoc` here [on the site](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/hello-world#go-doc)

 - if you run `godoc` in the same folder as your `go.mod` file it will load your package in as part of the standard lib section.
 - comments above each function show up in the documentation as well.